How Much Does Parking Lot Striping Cost in 2025?

 Find Pros

 Calculating paint cost by size doesn’t work as well with striping.
-When calculating, know that the width of most parking lot lines is four to six inches wide.
-You might pay anywhere from $0.25 to $1 per linear foot, depending on what needs painting:
+When calculating, know that the width of most parking lot lines is four inches.
+You might pay anywhere from $0.20 to $1 per linear foot, depending on what needs painting:

 Type of Paint Job Cost per Linear Foot

 Most companies will paint lines that are four inches thick, but you can request up to 12 inches thick for other applications, like a crosswalk.
-A single line for a parking stall is typically $5 to $7.
+A thicker line will naturally be more expensive than a thinner one.
+A single line for a parking stall is typically $3 to $7.

-Parking lot striping costs $0.03 to $0.10 per square foot on average, but up to $0.25 per square foot for things like cross-hatching and accessible parking spots.
-You’ll pay more per square foot for smaller parking lots, since your professional's overhead costs remain roughly the same.
-Expect all pricing to start at $300.
+Parking lot striping costs $0.06 to $0.16 per square foot on average but up to $0.25 per square foot for things like cross-hatching and accessible parking spots.
+You’ll pay more per square foot for smaller parking lots since your professional's overhead costs remain roughly the same.
+Expect all pricing to start at $500.

 You’ll likely never receive an estimate based on the square footage of your parking lot.
-Most companies won’t charge by the area or square footage of the lot, instead charging by the number of lines to paint or linear feet.
+Most companies won’t charge by the area or square footage of the lot; instead, they charge by the number of lines to paint or linear feet.
 It’s just a good way to estimate how much it’ll cost you.

 • A parking stall takes up 250–400 square feet, including the area of the driving aisle it occupies, depending on how wide that area is.